funkhaus/fh-components/README.md

 **Notes**:

 *   Sticks the bottom edge of an element to the bottom edge of the screen.
 Like position: sticky, but keeps the element stuck.
+*   Jittery in Firefox and Safari.
+Works in Chrome.

 ## `full-height`